karagenit/history/README.md

 I customized a few of my `.bashrc` configs to work better with this:

 ```
-# Don't put duplicate lines or lines starting with space in the history.
+# Don't store lines starting with space in the history.
-HISTCONTROL=ignoreboth
+HISTCONTROL=ignorespace

-# Append to the history file, don't overwrite it
+# Append to the history file, don't overwrite it.
 shopt -s histappend

-# Sizes for the .bash_history file
+# Sizes for the .bash_history file.
 HISTSIZE=5000
 HISTFILESIZE=25000
 ```